 Here are some of our favorite gluten free desserts:

 - Greek Yogurt Cheesecake Bites

 - Healthy Lemon Bars (Paleo, Gluten Free, Grain Free)

 Paleo Pumpkin Snickerdoodles

 - In a large bowl mix together maple syrup, pumpkin puree, coconut oil, egg + egg white.

 - Stir in Paleo Baking Flour, baking soda/powder + spices.

 - Chill dough in fridge for 1 hour (This is mandatory and cookies will not come out the same if you do not chill the dough)

-- Roll each ball in cinnamon/sugar mixture and place on a greased cookie sheet or silpat liner
+- Remove dough from refrigerator and shape into 1 inch balls.
+Roll each ball in cinnamon/sugar mixture and place on a greased cookie sheet or silpat liner

 - Press the balls down with the palm of your hand or a greased bottom of a glass to flatten